egel/tmux-gruvbox/README.md

 - default value: `'%Y-%m-%d'`

 This section is customizable for user, and by default contains current date.

+> [!TIP]
+> Some user may have problem with displaying dates in desired format, if this
+> case for you try using double percent `%%`

 ```bash
 # set date in US notation